 |Australia||Higher School Certificate + Australian Tertiary Admission Rank (ATAR).
 Varies for the different states.|

 |Brazil||Certificado de Ensino Médio / Certificado de Conclusão de Ensino Médio Supletivo + 1 year of higher education studies or supplementary courses: at least 1 A level subject and at least 1 B level subject.|

 |China||Certificate of Graduation from Upper Middle School + Chinese National University Entrance Examination (CNUEE) / Gao Kao + 1 year of higher education studies or supplementary courses: at least 1 A level subject and at least 1 B level subject.|

 |Iran||3 years High School Diploma and Pre-University diploma + 1 year of higher education studies or supplementary courses: at least 1 A level subject and at least 1 B level subject or 3 years High School Diploma and 2 years Associate Degree (Kardani).|

 |Russia||Attestat o Srednem Obrazovanii / Attestat o Srednem (Polnom) Obshchem Obrazovanii +1 year of higher education studies or supplementary courses: at least 1 A level subject and at least 1 B level subject.|

-|Syria||Al Shahada Al Thanawiya / Baccalauréat + 1 year of higher education studies or supplementary courses: at least 1 A level subject and at least 1 B level subject.|
+|Syria||Al Shahada Al Thanawiya al-Ämma / Baccalauréat + 1 year of higher education studies or supplementary courses: at least 1 A level subject and at least 1 B level subject.|

 |Turkey||Since 2009: (Meslek) Lise Diplomasi (8+4 years)

 High School Graduation Diploma + 1 year of higher education studies (e.g. college studies in relevant academic subjects) or supplementary courses: at least 1 A level subject and at least 1 B level subject, or High School Graduation Diploma + 3 Advanced Placement Test within academic subjects.

 It is also possible to be exempted from paying tuition fees if you have a residence permit as the accompanying child of a non-EU/EEA parent holding a residence permit based on employment or if the EU regulations apply to you.

-You can find the rules for tuition fees here (in Danish only).
+Rules for tuition fees (in Danish only).